Donaldson-Thomas Invariants of 2-Dimensional sheaves inside threefolds and modular forms: Threefolds fibered over curves

 \begin{prop} Let $S$ be a $K3$ surface and $v$ a primitive Mukai vector as in (\ref{mv}).
-Then $\M(S;v)$ is deformation invariant to $\hilb^n(S)$, the Hilbert scheme of $n$ points in $S$, where In particular, \end{prop}
+Then $\M(S,v)$ is deformation invariant to $\hilb^n(S)$, the Hilbert scheme of $n$ points in $S$, where In particular, $e(\M(S,v))=e(\hilb^n(S)).$ \end{prop}

-We denote by $\M(X;\ch_v)$ the component of $\M(X;P)$ corresponding to the Chern character vector assigned to the primitive Mukai vector (\ref{mv}). \begin{remark} For our later use, we need to extend the construction of $\M(X;\ch_v)$ to the case where the $K3$-fibration $\pi:X\to C$ is possibly not projective.
-We consider the case where there are finitely many $K3$ fibers $S$ of $\pi$ for which $i^*L$ is only a quasi-polarization (see \cite{a90}).
-Furthermore, we assume that there is a finite open affine cover ${U_j}$ of $C$ such that $\pi_{U_j}$ is projective.
-In this case for the compactly supported Chern character vector $\ch^{cs}_v$ assigned to the primitive Mukai vector (\ref{mv}) the moduli spaces $\M(U_i;\ch_v^{cs})$ can be constructed using the fiberwise polarizations. $\M(U_i;\ch_v^{cs})$ and $\M(U_j;\ch_v^{cs})$ are canonically isomorphic over the overlaps $U_i \cap U_j$, and so they can be patched together to give a proper scheme $\M(X;\ch_v)$ over $C$.
-Two constructions above obviously give the same result when $X$ is projective over $C$.
-The perfect obstruction theories and the virtual cycles over $\M(U_i;\ch_v^{cs})$ constructed in the last section are also glued together to give the corresponding virtual cycles over $\M(X;\ch_v)$; we define $DT(X;\ch_v)$ as before, using the properness of $\M(X;\ch_v)$. $\oslash$ \end{remark}
+\begin{remark} For our later use, we need to extend the construction of $\M(X,\ch)$ to the case where the $K3$-fibration $\pi:X\to C$ is possibly not projective.
+We will consider the case where there are finitely many $K3$ fibers $S$ of $\pi$ over which $L$ restricts to a quasi-polarization (see \cite{a90}).
+We assume that there is a finite open affine cover $\{U_j\}$ of $X$ over $C$ such that $\pi_{U_j}$ is projective and maps $U_j$ to an open subset of $C$.
+In this case, for the compactly supported Chern character vector $\ch$ as in \eqref{ch} (with $F$ the fiber class) the moduli spaces $\M(U_i,\ch)$ can be constructed using the fiberwise polarizations. $\M(U_i,\ch)$ and $\M(U_j,\ch)$ are canonically isomorphic over the overlaps $U_i \cap U_j$, and so they can be patched together to give a proper scheme $\M=\M(X,\ch)$ over $C$.
+The perfect obstruction theories and the virtual cycles over $\M(U_i,\ch)$ constructed in the last section are also glued together to give the corresponding virtual cycles over $\M$; we define $DT(X,\ch)$ as in \eqref{DT}, using the properness of $\M$. \end{remark}

-Following \cite{a90}, let be the rank 22 local system determined by the $K3$-fibration $\pi$.
-Let $\mathcal{H}^{\V}$ denote the $\pi$-relative moduli space of Hodge structures as in \cite[Section 1.4]{a90} \footnote{In \cite[Section 1.4]{a90} this is denoted by $\mathcal{M}^{\V}$.}.
-There exists a section map $\sigma:C\rightarrow \mathcal{H}^{\V}$ which is determined by the Hodge structures of the fibers of $\pi$:
+Let be the rank 22 local system determined by the $K3$-fibration $\pi$.
+Let $\mathcal{H}^{\V}$ denote the $\pi$-relative moduli space of Hodge structures as in \cite[Section 1.4]{a90}.\footnote{In \cite[Section 1.4]{a90} this is denoted by $\mathcal{M}^{\V}$.} There exists a section map $\sigma:C\rightarrow \mathcal{H}^{\V}$ which is determined by the Hodge structures of the fibers of $\pi$: